CleasbyCode/jdvrif/README.md

 Post & share your "*file-embedded*" image on ***[reddit](https://www.reddit.com/), [imgur](https://imgur.com/) & [flickr](https://www.flickr.com)***

-\*With Flickr (free account), you can embed & post up to 200MB of data in a single JPG image.
+\*With Flickr (free account), you can embed & upload up to 200MB of data in a single JPG image.

 With Imgur* and Reddit you are limited to a maximum of 20MB for each JPG image.